Lab #1: Snow depth and SWE at different scale-lengths, and in different land cover types

 Also during the winter and spring, the town draws groups of faculty and students who attend avalanche school or take a field course.
 Business owners are happy to see vans full of students arrive in town in the winter, as this visitorship provides a much needed boost to an otherwise sluggish wintertime economy.
 For decades the town and its surrounds have served as a natural laboratory for field-based research in the physical and natural sciences.

-In 1974, Dr. Mel Marcus, a professor of geography at Arizona State University (ASU) and former president of the Association of American Geographers (AAG), began leading snow and ice field courses to Silverton.
+In 1974, Dr. Mel Marcus, a professor of geography at Arizona State University (ASU) and former president of the American Association of Geographers (AAG), began leading snow and ice field courses to Silverton.
 From the beginning, Dr. Marcus recognized that Silverton was well-suited to host field courses.
 The town was an affordable option, with logistical benefits as well – Silverton is an easy day's drive from ASU, and Mel had become friends with locals who helped organize student food and lodging in town.
 From 1974 to 1997, Dr. Marcus made the annual trek north to Silverton with dozens of students from ASU.

 Today, some of Mel's former graduate students, and other graduate students at ASU with interests in mountain geography who went on to teach at the university level, keep the Mel Marcus tradition strong by continuing to bring students to Silverton from their respective universities.